front-end-intermediate/session-11/readme.md

 }
 ```

+You should now be able to add a weapon to state.

 Now, in order to get the fields to work we will render the Lists.

+## Render the Lists

-Grab the Pirates and the Weapons and pass them to the components:
+Grab the Pirates and the Weapons state and pass them to thier respective components:

 ```js
 class App extends React.Component {